 Course texts, materials, assigned readings and evaluation methods are announced usually on the first day of each class by the instructor.
 Required courses with large enrolments will be given in sections by different professors.
 There is a wide variation in methods of evaluation.
-For further information including class schedules, specific evaluation methods and examination information and for the most up-to-date information on the availability and content of specific courses, please see http://law.queensu.ca/jd-studies.
+For further information including class schedules, specific evaluation methods and examination information and for the most up-to-date information on the availability and content of specific courses, please see https://law.queensu.ca/programs/jd/academic-program/course-information.
 Each upper-year student is required to complete successfully each of the degree requirements: the Credit Requirement, the Overall Residency Requirement, the Mandatory Course Requirement, the Substantial Term Paper Requirement, the Practice Skills Requirement, and the Advocacy Requirement.

-Each year, during enrolment appointments set in March, currently registered first- and second-year law students will be able to select courses through SOLUS for the fall and winter terms of the following academic year.
-An information session in March will be held prior to electronic course selection through enrollment appointments in SOLUS for the following academic year.
-Full information about upper-year courses and the electronic course selection procedures can be obtained at http://law.queensu.ca/jd-studies/academic-programs/jd.
+Each year, during enrolment appointments, currently registered first- and second-year law students will be able to select courses through SOLUS for the fall and winter terms of the following academic year.
+An information session will be held prior to electronic course selection through enrollment appointments in SOLUS for the following academic year.